 You have multiple options for controlling the level of content security with mobile devices:

 - Files can be saved to device: Controls people's ability to download files or save them for offline use on their mobile devices.
-Effective Box for iOS 3.2 and Box for Android 3.2, to configure the three settings right below this one, you must click the slider to On (blue).
+Effective Box for iOS 3.2+ and Box for Android 3.2+, to configure the following settings, you must click the slider for this setting to On (blue):

 - "Preview-only" collaborators can save files for offline use: Box account holders with "Preview only” permissions for a folder can save folder content for offline use when you click the slider to On (blue).
 “Preview only” folder contents never leave the Box app container.